AlexSWagner/CS-360/README.md

 ## Development Approach and Strategy

-I developed the application using a modern technology stack centered on Jetpack Compose for the UI and a Model-View-ViewModel (MVVM) architecture for state management.
-This approach follows the principle of a Unidirectional Data Flow (UDF), where the UI is a direct function of its state.
+I developed the application using a modern technology stack centered on Jetpack Compose for the UI and a Model-View-ViewModel architecture for state management.
+This approach follows the principle of a Unidirectional Data Flow , where the UI is a direct function of its state.
 This strategy is highly effective as it creates a clear separation of concerns, making the code significantly easier to debug, maintain, and test.
 I will apply this technique of decoupling the UI from the logic to all my future projects.

 ## Testing and Functionality

 To ensure the code was functional, I used an iterative testing strategy.
 I initially built the application with a state-driven UI using mock data in the ViewModel.
-This allowed me to fully develop and test the interactive UI—including animations and filtering—without needing a fully implemented database backend.
+This allowed me to fully develop and test the interactive UI, including animations and filtering, without needing a fully implemented database backend.
 This process is important because it isolates the UI layer for rapid iteration and revealed several initial UX flaws that I was then able to correct.
-Every small change was followed by running the app on an Android Virtual Device (AVD) to ensure stability.
+Every small change was followed by running the app on an AVD to ensure stability.

 ## Innovation and Overcoming Challenges